Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 Somehow we got to perceive success as a measure of the amount of free time that one doesn’t have.
 But you shouldn’t just have it – you should nurture it.

 Don’t feel like a loser if you turn off your phone for two or three hours each day.
 It won’t discard your efforts.
-On the contrary, it will invigorate you by providing that so much needed vent from all of the tasks and stress that await you.
+On the contrary, it will invigorate you by providing that so much needed venting from all of the tasks and stress awaiting you.

 Your duties won’t run away.
 They will still be there tomorrow.
 But you will be in full shape to face them and defeat them.